nextmv-io/tour/working-with-stores/formatting-stores.md

 # ![ears](../img/ears.png) Formatting Stores

-Hop was designed to work well with JSON data.
-This makes it easy to deploy Hop models into microservices, run them as serverless functions, and many other things.
+The store was designed to work well with JSON data.
+This makes it easy to deploy models into microservices, run them as serverless functions, and many other things.
 A store can be directly encoded into JSON as a representation of its variable assignments.

 Let's create a new store and encode it into JSON.